T-Rylander/rylan-unifi-case-study/01-bootstrap/proxmox/phases/README.md

 ## The Fortress Attacks Its Flatnet

 Phase 0 is Whitaker-pure: **know your enemy before you build defenses**.
-The ride is eternal.
+The fortress never sleeps.
 The recon is sacred.

 🛡️ **Eternal.
 Offensive.
 Rising.** 🔥